horgh/audiostreamer/README.md

     MP3/Webm+Vorbis.
   * audiostreamer.h: A library that uses ffmpeg to read/decode from PulseAudio and encode/write to MP3/Webm+Vorbis.
-  * main.c: A sample C program that uses audiostreamer.h to transcode to a file.
+  * transcode_example: A sample C program that uses audiostreamer.h to transcode to a file.